 Are There Any Exceptions To Paying Alimony?

 If ordered to pay alimony by a judge, the relevant spouse is legally obliged to do so.
-There are some applicable defenses however; namely, voluntary unemployment or underemployment.
+There are some applicable defenses, however; namely, voluntary unemployment or underemployment.

 - Voluntary Unemployment: A spouse can be considered to be voluntarily unemployed by a court, and this can be used if one party quits their job for an unjustifiable reason, such as relocating closer to a new love interest or failing to seek adequate employment after being laid off.
 Deliberately quitting a job to avoid having to pay alimony is also seen as being voluntarily unemployed; here, alimony is calculated according to earning capacity as opposed to actual figures.

-- Voluntary Underemployment: If one spouse secures a job which pays an amount far below their earning capacity, they are considered to be voluntarily underemployed.
-As an example, they may have qualified and worked as a lawyer, able to earn over $150,000 per year, but instead decide to opt for a job which pays only $50,000.
+- Voluntary Underemployment: If one spouse secures a job that pays an amount far below their earning capacity, they are considered to be voluntarily underemployed.
+As an example, they may have qualified and worked as a lawyer, able to earn over $150,000 per year, but instead, decide to opt for a job which pays only $50,000.
 In these cases, alimony will be awarded depending on how much they could make, not how much they actually do.

 What Are My Next Steps?

 If you have a question or query about alimony or believe that you are in a position to make a claim, you need to seek advice from a reliable, experienced, and knowledgeable third party.
 Our alimony lawyers are experienced and dedicated to cases just like this.

 Here at Davis Law Firm, we have helped spouses from all over Kingston and beyond to fight for their right to alimony and to secure the support and assistance they deserve.
 Get in touch with the team today atand see how we can help you take the next steps forward towards financial equality and security.